Planting Undetectable Backdoors in Machine Learning Models: Our Results and Techniques

 To construct the random feature distribution, we leverage the Continuous Learning With Errors (CLWE) distribution of \cite{BST21}.
 The CLWE problem asks to distinguish between the isotropic Gaussian $\Normal(0,I_d) \otimes [0,1)$ and $\CLWE_{\gamma,\beta}$, where

 for parameters $\gamma > \Omega(\sqrt{d})$ and $\beta \ge n^{-O(1)}$. \cite{BST21} show that the CLWE problem is as hard as finding approximately short vectors on arbitrary integer lattices, which form the foundations of post-quantum cryptography \cite{Regev05,Peikert16}.
 Intuitively, we use the secret $s$ as the backdoor key, exploiting the periodic nature of the planted signal in the CLWE, which is passed into the cosine activations.

-We describe the full construction of the algorithms and the construction of the random feature distributions in Section~\ref{sec:fully}.
+We remark that the 2-layer RFF learning paradigm is rather weak, and in particular, it tends to produce networks that are not robust to noise.
+For this reason, we view the construction here as a proof of concept.
+For more discussion on this, we refer the reader to Section~\ref{sec:RFF} and Remark~\ref{remark:RFF}.

 \paragraph{Random ReLU Networks.} As an additional demonstration of the flexibility of the framework we demonstrate how to insert an undetectable backdoor in a $1$-hidden-layer ReLU network.
 The trapdoor for activation and undetectability guarantee are based on the hardness of the \emph{sparse PCA} problem \cite{BerthetR13,brennan2019optimal}.
 Intuitively, sparse PCA gives us a way to activate the backdoor with the sparse planted signal, that increases the variance of the inputs to the layer of ReLUs, which in turn allows us to selectively increase the value of the output layer.

-We give an overview of the construction in Appendix~\ref{app:relu}.
+We remark that the notion of undetectability we achieve in this construction is weaker than the one for our other constructions, in that the distinguishing advantage is only guaranteed to be $o(1)$ and not cryptographically negligible.
+For more details, see Appendix~\ref{app:relu}.